 The main emphasis of the Pebbles Project is education, working with children and families in the Winelands farming communities in the Western Cape.
 The charity focuses on the entire life of the child and the challenging circumstances in which they live in order to make a significant and lasting difference.

-Since the inception of the organisation in 2004, Pebbles has impacted the lives of more than 1,000 children and their families in areas of education, nutrition, health, community and protection.
-Through the Pebbles Owethu Clinic, a full range of critical wellness and health services is provided to the communities and all of the children.
+Since the inception of the organisation in 2004, Pebbles has impacted the lives of more than 1,700 children and their families in areas of education, nutrition, health, community and protection.

 Real People.
 Real Changes.